GS_Cinematics

 Dialogue System

 The Dialogue System is the authoring and runtime core.
-Dialogue content is stored in .dialoguedb assets containing actors, portraits, and sequences.
-Each sequence is a graph of polymorphic nodes — text, selection, random branch, effects, and performances.
-A visual node editor lets writers author graphs directly in the O3DE Editor.
+Dialogue is authored in the Dialogue Editor — a visual node graph tool — and stored in .dialoguedatabase container files holding actors and sequences.
+Each sequence is a graph of polymorphic nodes: text, selection, random branch, effects, and performances.
 At runtime, the sequencer walks the graph, evaluates conditions, executes effects, and emits events for the UI layer.

 Dialogue System